-The Zaghouan Aqueduct – or Aqueduct of Hadrian – was a Roman aqueduct which supplied water to the ancient city of Carthage, the ruins of which can still be seen today.
+The Zaghouan Aqueduct, also known as the Aqueduct of Hadrian, was a Roman aqueduct that supplied water to the ancient city of Carthage, the ruins of which can still be seen today.

 Built around 130 AD, during the reign of the Emperor Hadrian, the Zaghouan Aqueduct was constructed as a response to a number of years of drought which had hit the area.

 The aqueduct was partially restored in the 19th century but today lies mostly in ruins.
-Some of the best remains can be found about 3km south of the village of Mohammedia (marked on the map).
+Some of the best remains can be found about 3km south of the village of Mohammedia.

 Today visitors can admire the high columns of the ancient aqueduct, reminiscent of the former grandeur of the city of Carthage.